Hosting and bandwidth provided by MacAce.net.

 Installing or replacing the AirPort or AirPort Extreme card is quite simple -- effectively you need to place the computer "face down" on a soft surface, remove the plate on the bottom of the computer, attach the antenna, and plug in the card.
 Apple provides step-by-step instructions and a helpful video of the process.

 However, as aftermarket AirPort and AirPort Extreme cards are expensive, you may also wish to consider a third-party USB wireless device in lieu of the internal card if one has not already been installed.
-Site sponsors Other World Computing and Operator Headgap Systems both have a selection of moderately priced third-party solutions.
+Site sponsor Other World Computing may still have a vintage third-party solution or two available.

 What is AirPort?
 How much faster is AirPort Extreme?